geins-io/ralph-module-voyado-elevate/README.md

 yarn add ralph-module-voyado-elevate
 ```

 Once installed, you can add the module to your Nuxt2 app by updating the modules array in the nuxt.config.js file.
-You can then configure the module by adding options to the `ralph-module-voyado-elevate` object.:
+You can then configure the module by adding options to the `ralph-module-voyado-elevate` object:
 ```javascript
 // nuxt.config.js